Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/PropertyResolver.rst

             #. ``'ignore'``

-        If there are mismatches in the |mismatch_alert| properties, then an alert is issued according to the highest priority :meth:`mismatch_alert` setting in *args*.
+        If there are mismatches in the |mismatch_alert| properties, then an alert is issued according to the highest priority *mismatch_alert* setting in *args*.

     ..  method:: overflow(*args)